hassan-shahbazi/VismaSign/README.md

 #### APIServiceOrganizationRequest example

-You can easily create organizational request by confirming to the protocol.
+You can easily create organizational request by conforming to the protocol.
 The headers will be applied automatically

 ```swift
 struct OrganizationRequest: APIServiceOrganizationRequest {